ET

 Tej (ጠጅ)

-A honey wine, often homemade, with a sweet and slightly tart flavor.
-It's a traditional alcoholic beverage consumed during celebrations.
+Ethiopian honey wine, often homemade, with a sweet and slightly tart flavor.
+A traditional alcoholic beverage consumed during celebrations.
+Tej is made from fermented honey and gesho (buckthorn) leaves.
+Served in a berille (traditional clay pot), this mead-like drink has been part of Ethiopian culture for centuries.

 Ingredients: Honey, Water, Gesho